All About the Epilepsy division

 Resident training in epilepsy and EEG is fully integrated into the overall training scheme of the UF neurology residency program.
 Despite the breadth of the subject of clinical epileptology, members of our Division aim to impart knowledge that is clinically important and comprehensive for the practicing general neurologist, yet succinctly conveyed.
 In addition, being a tertiary referral center, we also expose trainees to the challenges of complex and surgical epilepsy syndromes, so that they may glimpse the excitement and promise of this rapidly-evolving neurology subspecialty.

-Fellowship training has been a long tradition at UF and we currently offer a one-year fellowship in Clinical Neurophysiology.
-Two positions are available, with the relative EEG/Epilepsy versus EMG/Neuromuscular emphasis left to the interest of the Fellow.
-Starting in the academic year 2020, we will offer a full-fledged Epilepsy & EEG fellowship as an ACGME accredited, one-year program.
-The latter fellowship will offer a structured educational curriculum with ample opportunity for clinical and translational research, underscored by significant experience of complex adult and pediatric epilepsy.
+Fellowship training has been a long tradition at UF.
+We currently offer a one-year fellowship in Clinical Neurophysiology.
+Up to two positions are available, with the relative EEG/Epilepsy versus EMG/Neuromuscular emphasis left to the interest of the Fellow.
+We also offer an Epilepsy/EEG fellowship as an ACGME accredited, one-year program.
+The latter fellowship offers a structured educational curriculum underscored by significant experience of complex adult and pediatric epilepsy.

 We are proud to exist in the #1 university in the State of Florida and the #8 public university in the country; UF’s combined neuroscience research program recently ranked #2 among public universities.
 The Wilder Center for Epilepsy Research houses the Division’s research efforts and our core members and affiliates pursue a number of themes in the brain science around epilepsy; interdisciplinary collaborations are encouraged.
 The Wilder Center also hosts a week-long annual visiting professorship of epilepsy each spring, at which time an annual update conference for the UF community is held.